quicwg/base-drafts/draft-ietf-quic-transport.md

 containing a CONNECTION_CLOSE frame before entering the draining state, using a CONNECTION_CLOSE frame and a NO_ERROR code if appropriate.
-An endpoint MUST NOT send further packets, which could result in a constant exchange of CONNECTION_CLOSE frames until the closing period on either peer ends.
+An endpoint MUST NOT send further packets, which could result in a constant exchange of CONNECTION_CLOSE frames until either endpoint exits the closing state.

 An endpoint MAY transition from the closing state to the draining state if it receives a CONNECTION_CLOSE frame or stateless reset, either of which indicate that the peer is also closing or draining.
-The draining period SHOULD end when the closing period would have ended.
-In other words, the endpoint can use the same end time, but cease retransmission of the closing packet.
+The draining state SHOULD end when the closing state would have ended.
+In other words, the endpoint uses the same end time, but cease retransmission of the closing packet.